-Mode of Outreach Target of Outreach Summary of Outreach Outcomes URL (If applicable) 2 Public Meeting Residents of Public and Assisted Housing; Other - Developers of Housing, Economic Development Specialists, Planners, Service Providers, and Individuals Experiencing or At Summary of response/attendance: Commerce and DPHHS invited various stakeholders to participate in five focus groups, which included affordable housing, economic development, community and public facilities or "infrastructure," planning, and homelessness.
-Summary of comments received: See Appendix D for a summary of comments received and responses provided.
-See Appendix E for documentation showing citizens and organizations invited to participate in each of the focus groups.
-Risk of Experiencing Homelessness Summary of comments not accepted and reasons: See Appendix D for a summary of comments not accepted and reasons.
-3 Public Hearing Non-targeted/ broad community Summary of response/attendance: Commerce and DPHHS held two public hearings: one before publishing the draft plan and one after publishing the draft plan.
-The first hearing was held on March 23, 2020, and sought input on the development of the plan; the second hearing was held on April 14, 2021, and sought feedback on the published draft plan.
+Mode of Outreach Target of Outreach Summary of Outreach Outcomes URL (If applicable) Public Residents of Public Summary of response/attendance: See Appendix E for Meeting and Assisted Commerce and DPHHS invited various documentation Wiccing Housing; Other - stakeholders to participate in five focus showing citizens Developers of groups, which included affordable housing, and organizations Housing, Economic economic development, community and invited to Development public facilities or "infrastructure," planning, participate in each 2 Specialists, Planners, and homelessness. of the focus Service Providers, Summary of comments received: See groups. and Individuals Appendix D for a summary of comments Experiencing or At received and responses provided.
+Risk of Experiencing Summary of comments not accepted and Homelessness reasons: See Appendix D for a summary of comments not accepted and reasons.
+Public Non-targeted/ broad Summary of response/attendance: N/A Hearing community Commerce and DPHHS held two public hearings: one before publishing the draft plan and one after publishing the draft plan.
+The first hearing was held on March 23, 2020, and sought input on the development of the plan; the second hearing was held on April 14, 2021, 3 and sought feedback on the published draft plan.
 Both meetings were limited to remote participation due to concerns about COVID-19.
 Summary of comments received: See Appendix D for a summary of comments received and responses provided.
-Summary of comments not accepted and reasons: See Appendix D for a summary of comments not accepted and reasons.
-N/A 4 Newspaper Ad Non-targeted/ broad community Summary of response/attendance: Commerce announced the development and availability of the Draft 2020-2024 Montana Consolidated Plan for Housing and Community Development and 2020-2021 AAP by publishing advertisements in newspapers across Montana.
+Summary of comments not accepted and reasons : See Appendix D for a summary of comments not accepted and reasons.
+Newspaper Non-targeted/ broad Summary of response/attendance: N/A Ad community Commerce announced the development and 14/ 🔼 71G Community availability of the Draft 2020-2024 Montana Consolidated Plan for Housing and Community Development and 2020-2021 AAP by publishing advertisements in newspapers 4 across Montana.
 Summary of comments received: See Appendix D for a summary of comments received and responses provided.
 Summary of comments not accepted and reasons: See Appendix D for a summary of comments not accepted and reasons.
-N/A